IN THIS ARTICLE

 NOTE: Depending on client

 |123||UDP||Synchronizing product and network time (for authentication and timestamps of artifacts such as audit logs) using the Network Time Protocol (NTP)|

 |443||TCP||Qumulo Shift for Amazon S3*|

-Qumulo Core requires unblocked IPv6 traffic in the local subnet for cluster formation and for inter-node communication since a single, ephemeral port will be allocated at any given time.
-Reference the Configuring IPv6 in Qumulo Core article for additional details.
+Because a single, ephemeral port is allocated at any given time, Qumulo Core requires unblocked IPv6 traffic in the local subnet for cluster formation and inter-node communication.
+For more information, see Configuring IPv6 in Qumulo Core.

 Like what you see?
 Share this article with your network!